What is 2-Factor Authentication, and why is it safer than my UCMNetId password?

 What if I lose my registered mobile device?

-If you lose your phone or tablet and have an alternate device enrolled which you can use to authenticate, you should remove the lost device from your list of enrolled devices using the Duo self-service portal as soon as possible.
+If you lose your phone or tablet and have an alternate device enrolled which you can use to authenticate, you should remove the lost device in manage devices, available whenever you need to authenticate.
 You may also contact the OIT Service Desk at 209-228-HELP to disable the 2FA account connected to your missing device.

 How much data does a Duo Push use?